Normanby Homestead: History

-In the early 1870s John Thorn managed Normanby Station for his father until the latter's death in 1876.
-In 1875, the homestead was described as a "pine palace" with a lofty, spacious, splendidly polished, and lined interior.
-The property was running 20,000 sheep and 2,000 heads of cattle at the time.
-In 1878, when Normanby station was put up for auction, the homestead consisted of a roomy house with a wrap-around verandah, kitchen, servants' rooms, stables, coachhouse, outbuildings, garden and orchard.
-The auction was unsuccessful.
+In the early 1870s, John Thorn managed Normanby Station for his father until the latter's death in 1876.
+In 1875, the homestead was described as a "pine palace" with a lofty, spacious, polished, and lined interior.
+At the time, the property was supporting 20,000 sheep and 2,000 cattle.
+In 1878, when Normanby Station was put up for auction, the homestead included a roomy house with a wrap-around verandah, kitchen, servants' quarters, stables, coach house, outbuildings, garden, and orchard.
+The auction, however, was unsuccessful.

-In 1881 the property was transferred to Donald Smith Wallace of Melbourne, who had married Thorn's daughter Ida Australia in 1876.
-The station was run from 1883 to 1893 by managing partner Reginald Gardiner Casey, who in 1888 married Thorn's granddaughter, Evelyn Jane Harris.
-Casey was the Member of the Queensland Legislative Assembly for Warrego from 1888 to 1893.
-Their son, Richard Gavin Gardiner Casey, was to become Governor-General of Australia.
-Normanby was still running sheep during the Wallace-Casey period.
+In 1881, the property was transferred to Donald Smith Wallace of Melbourne, who had married Thorn's daughter Ida Australia in 1876.
+The station was managed from 1883 to 1893 by Reginald Gardiner Casey, Wallace's managing partner, who married Thorn's granddaughter Evelyn Jane Harris in 1888.
+Casey, who served as the Member of the Queensland Legislative Assembly for Warrego from 1888 to 1893, was the father of Richard Gavin Gardiner Casey, a future Governor-General of Australia.
+Normanby Station continued running sheep during the Wallace-Casey period.